-If you are new to CBD, it can be overwhelming trying to figure out where to start.
+CBD for beginners can be overwhelming if you are trying to figure out where to start.
 From tinctures to topicals and edibles to oils, there are many forms of CBD to choose from.
 In this article we’ll break down the differences, the dosages, and the array of benefits that CBD can offer.
 When it comes to CBD, Cannafyl has got you covered, so read on for a basic breakdown of all things CBD.

 If you’re starting at square one with CBD, it’s a good idea to unpack exactly what it is and what it isn’t.
-Cannabidiol, often called CBD, is the naturally occurring element of the cannabis plant that will not cause any intoxication.
+Cannabidiol, often called CBD, is the naturally occurring element of the cannabis (hemp) plant that will not cause any intoxication.
 More and more, health professionals, patients, and scientists alike have been endorsing the overwhelming potential of the plant.
 Because of its increased popularity and positive results, researchers are continuing to study CBD at a rapid pace.
-In summation, studies are showing CBD oil has the potential of many health benefits without side effects for a wide variety of people.
+Studies are showing CBD oil has the potential of many health benefits without side effects for a wide variety of people.

-First, let’s try to understand the how and why CBD works so well within the physical body.
+Understanding how and why CBD works so well within the physical body is a great place to start.
 Humans were designed to be able to process cannabis due to the body’s endocannabinoid system, otherwise known as ECS.
 The ECS contains a network of receptors and neurons in different sections of the brain, such as the hypothalamus and hippocampus.
 This complex system assists in regulating mood, memory, appetite, and pain.
-While there continues to be extensive research conducted on this subject, keep in mind that this information is not intended to diagnose, treat, cure, or prevent any disease.
-However, what we do know is that by activating specific receptors, CBD has shown positive results in exponential ways when working with the endocannabinoid system.
+There continues to be extensive research conducted on this subject.
+But keep in mind that this information is not intended to diagnose, treat, cure, or prevent any disease.
+What we do know is that by activating specific receptors, CBD has shown positive results in exponential ways when working with the endocannabinoid system.

 CBD or THC – what’s the difference?